Drew3KW/mischief-made-analytics/README.md

 ## About

-BigQuery-based analytics engineering project for Mischief Made, building a real warehouse and business analysis layer from Shopify and future multi-channel ecommerce data to support decision-making, portfolio development, BI, dbt, and Snowflake migration.
+BigQuery-based analytics engineering project for Mischief Made, building a real warehouse and business analysis layer from Shopify, Etsy, and future multi-channel ecommerce data to support decision-making, portfolio development, BI, dbt, and Snowflake migration.